aisrael/jetty-solr-sunspot/README.md

 This repository packages a ready to run solr server with standard example schema distributed with Solr.
-It uses jetty 8 server forthe application container.
+It uses Jetty 8 server for the application container.

 To start the Solr server, just run